Print friendly fact sheet

 - Very severe headache

 - Sudden-onset vision change

 For More Information

-Contact the hematology school teacher at the Aflac Cancer Center and Blood Disorders Service for help with specific questions.
+Contact the hematology school teacher at the Aflac Cancer and Blood Disorders Center for help with specific questions.

 - Egleston: 404-785-1200

 - Hughes Spalding: 404-785-9800